2019 Malta political crisis: Yorgen Fenech

 Yorgen Fenech served as head of Tumas Group and a director of energy company Electrogas until he resigned from both positions in 2019.
 In 2018 he was identified as the owner of a Dubai-registered company, called 17 Black.
 The company was listed in the Panama Papers.
 Caruana Galizia had written about 17 Black eight months before her death, alleging the company had links to the Prime Minister Joseph Muscat's chief of staff Keith Schembri and to former energy minister Konrad Mizzi.
 The political blogger Manuel Delia assumes Fenech wanted to cover up a bribe scandal, which Caruana had uncovered.
-Yorgen Fenech's "17 Black" company had spent millions on offshore accounts of several Labor Government ministers, evidence was found only after Caruana Galizia´s murder.
+Yorgen Fenech's "17 Black" company had spent millions on offshore accounts of several Labour Government ministers, evidence was found only after Caruana Galizia's murder.

 Joseph Muscat

-Joseph Muscat, Prime Minister of Malta promised a fair investigation after the murder.
+Joseph Muscat, Prime Minister of Malta, promised a fair investigation after the murder.
 In November 2019, clues pointed directly to the immediate circle of the head of government in the case.
 Since his resignation as Prime Minister in January 2020, Muscat is a back bench MP in the Labour Party.